 CDC expanded to a new state of the art facility and changed its name to the Early Learning Center (ELC) Guided by its Director, Mrs. Eddye Sinkfield

 School name changed to Greenforest-McCalep Christian Academic Center to honor its Founder

 Accreditation by the Southern Association of Colleges and Schools (SACS)

 Dr. M.O.
 Clarke was chosen as the school’s second Headmaster

 Accreditation by the Georgia Accrediting Commission (GAC) under the leadership of Dr. M.O.
 Clarke

-Our history of growth and achievement continues under the exemplary leadership of Dr. Millicent Black.
+Our history of growth and achievement continues under the exemplary leadership of the school's third Headmaster Dr. Millicent Black.
 Under her leadership, the school began work on a new strategic plan which broadens the Center’s scope through curriculum enhancements, technology advancements, athletic improvements, campus and facility expansions and faculty and student endowments.

 Dr. Bruce McColumn was chosen as the school’s fourth Headmaster